 Multi-use Trail Projects

-What are multi-use mountain bike trails at Touch of Nature, and what will they offer SIU and the surrounding communities?
-Read below:
+- What will they offer SIU and the surrounding communities?

 Explore the rolling hills and sandstone bluffs of the Shawnee National Forest by mountain bike!

-The Multi-use Mountain Bike Trail Project strives to fulfill these goals:
+The Multi-use Trail Project strives to fulfill these goals:

 Provide new recreational opportunities for southern Illinois locals and visitors to explore our unique natural landscape.